AdityaHebballe/AR-Map/README.md

 - Placement of markers that will be used to mark the path to be used
 - Storing of paths to be used at a later time
 - Guiding the user along the saved path using a character model

-####  Future Work
-The project can be scaled up so that more paths can be saved.
-Currently only 2 paths are being saved and are being switched between using the on screen buttons.

-Once multiple paths are stored, they can be integrated into a search like interface so that the user can choose which destination is to be reached.

-Other user interface and user experience improvements can be implemented to make the app easier and more pleasing to use.

 ## Built With